Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 ### First Time User
 a.
 I want to easily see which sections apply to me.

 b.
-I want to be able to navigate through the website easly.
+I want to be able to navigate through the website easily.

 c.
-I want to be know what services are on offer.
+I want to know what services are on offer.

 d.
 I want to be able to see what past users of this company thought of the experience.

 e.
-I want to know how to contact the business to discuss needs and avaliabilty.
+I want to know how to contact the business to discuss needs and availability.

 ### Returning User
 a.
 I want to see any updated testimonials